saghosh8/jenkinsfile/README.md

 **Target Audience:**

-This project seems to be intended for developers and DevOps engineers who are familiar with Groovy and Jenkins (or a similar CI/CD platform).
+This project is intended for developers and DevOps engineers who are familiar with Groovy and Jenkins (or a similar CI/CD platform).

-## Proposed README.md Structure

-Here's a basic structure for the README.md file:

-### **README.md**

 #### **Project Overview**